-On the Sunday of the Green Days weekend, we reset Acton Green to make room for dozens of charity, local community and craft stalls.
+On the Sunday of Green Days weekend, we reset the Green to make room for dozens of charity, local community and craft stalls.
 Like the stallholders in the Craft Fair marquees, they pay us a fee, which goes towards our Festival charities.

 Jasmine & Pink

-Jasmine & Pink was created out of the love of travel, from years of exploring through the vibrant and colourful country of India.
-Inspired by its diverse communities and traditional crafts, we aim to showcase and design some of the most beautiful homeware and lifestyle pieces, with the focus on fair trade and sustainability.
+From years of exploring the vibrant and colourful country of India, and inspired by its diverse communities and traditional crafts, we aim to showcase and design some of the most beautiful homeware and lifestyle pieces - with the focus on fair trade and sustainability.
 The main collection features cotton block print fabric pieces, but we also offer other handcrafted products to complement the collection.
 Each piece tells a story and brings a meaningful item to your home.
 See website.

 London Buddhist Vihara